-I know it’s mid-November, but our colorful Christmas tree is already standing proudly in our family room — bringing lots of joy, sparkle and of course rainbow colors to the space.
+I know it’s mid-November, but our colorful Christmas tree is already standing proudly in our family room — bringing lots of joy, sparkle, and of course, rainbow colors to the space.

 As a blogger, I always decorate for holidays earlier than the average person — it’s almost a requirement for us home decor bloggers.

 But this year?
-Even if I didn’t have a couple Christmas-themed posts to write, I probably would’ve gone ahead and made my space all holly jolly this month, anyway.
+Even if I didn’t have a couple of Christmas-themed posts to write, I probably would’ve gone ahead and made my space all holly jolly this month, anyway.

 I know that some people have strong opinions on when it’s appropriate to break out the garland and mistletoe.

-But it’s 2020 and I firmly believe that this year you should do what brings you joy whether that’s decorating now, later or not at all.
+But it’s 2020, and I firmly believe that this year you should do what brings you joy, whether that’s decorating now, later or not at all.

 Today I’m thrilled to share our colorful Christmas tree with you as part of the My Home Style: Christmas Tree Hop that my friend Stephanie at Casa Watkins Living hosts annually.